botengu/portfolio/_posts/2020-09-25-HigherDimensionalShape.md

     where  \(P_{i}\) is the ith control point and n is the number of points and \(B^{n}_{i}\) is the Bernstein polynomial
     $$ B^{n}_{i} =  \binom{n}{i} (1-u)^{n-i}\cdot u^i  $$
     <br>
     Let me state something obvious, for Bézier curves to be curves and not just lines, the control points need to be non-colinear.
-In other words for a Bézier curve which is a uni-dimensional Bézier object (it has only one parameter t), the control points should belong to (at least) a two-dimensional space.
+In other words for a Bézier curve which is a uni-dimensional Bézier object (it has only one parameter u), the control points should belong to (at least) a two-dimensional space.
 This statement will be useful for future Bézier objects in higher dimensions.
 The pictures below show two Bézier curves cases, one where the control points are restricted to a uni-dimensional domain and the other where the control points are non-colinear.
     </p>
     <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/Bzcurveflat.png" width="50%" height="50%">